Sign up below to be added to our mailing list for the latest news updates, access to exclusive contests, and more!

 While an international tour kept Eilish on the road into 2020, she released a stand-alone single, "Everything I Wanted" -- a bittersweet reflection on her meteoric rise to fame -- and became the youngest artist to be nominated in the four major Grammy categories (Record and Song of the Year for "Bad Guy," Album of the Year, and Best New Artist).
 At the award ceremony in 2020, she made history by sweeping those main fields, becoming the second person -- and first since 1981 -- to pull off such a feat.
 On the heels of her win, Eilish premiered "No Time to Die," her theme song to the 25th James Bond film of the same name.

 Later that summer, Eilish released the R&B-washed "My Future," which became a Top Ten hit on the Hot 100.
 That August, her 2019 acoustic set Live at Third Man Records received wide release for Record Store Day, rising to number 55 on the Billboard 200 and topping the U.S. Vinyl Albums chart.
 The single "Therefore I Am" closed out the year, topping charts across the globe.
 Both tracks landed on her sophomore album, 2021's Happier Than Ever.
 Released in July, the set also featured "Your Power," an indictment of exploitation disguised as an acoustic ballad, and the trip-hop-inflected kiss-off "Lost Cause."
 With Finneas again handling production, the album unveiled a matured perspective for the artist and added fresh genres to her arsenal, from the aptly titled "Billie Bossa Nova" to the '90s alternative rock edge of the title track.
-Happier Than Ever went straight to number one in the U.S., U.K., and several other territories. ~ Neil Z. Yeung
+Happier Than Ever went straight to number one in the U.S., U.K., and several other territories.
+While on tour for the album, Eilish debuted the song "TV," which she included on her 2022 studio EP Guitar Songs.
+The vulnerable ballad "What Was I Made For?" arrived in July 2023 as part of the chart-topping soundtrack Barbie: The Album. ~ Neil Z. Yeung